Roasted Buffalo Cauliflower Steaks

 - ½ cup Frank’s Red Hot Sauce

-- Kosher salt to taste
+- Kosher salt (to taste)

 - ½ cup Blue Cheese Dip

-- Preheat the oven to 425°F. Line a rimmed baking sheet with foil or parchment paper, or spray it with nonstick spray.
+- Preheat the oven to 425 F. Line a rimmed baking sheet with foil or parchment paper or spray it with nonstick spray.

-- In a small bowl combine the melted butter and the Frank’s Red Hot Sauce.
-Brush both sides of each cauliflower steak with the mixture, and place them on the prepared baking sheet.
-Roast for about 25 minutes, until the steaks are just tender, and browned in spots.
+- In a small bowl, combine the melted butter and the Frank’s Red Hot Sauce.
+Brush both sides of each cauliflower steak with the mixture and place them on the prepared baking sheet.

 Outstanding is all I can say